1. (2 pt) Betelgeuse (the red star in Orion's armpit) has a resolvable disk with a diameter

 steps in the small-angle calculation: d/D = angle in radians if d/D is small.

-(Where d is the diameter of Betelgeuse and D is the distance to it).___________
+(Where d is the diameter of Betelgeuse and D is the distance to it; both must be in the SAME units).___________

 How many arc seconds are in a radian? ________